4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

 * using command line configuration data solely if it is complete
-* or when combined with and complete with any one of the other sources of configuration data
+* or when combined with any one of the other sources of configuration data

 ## author's prefered approach to configuring Buster